WE'VE TAKEN THE FIGHT STATESIDE!

 • What DON'T you feel comfortable talking about?
 Leave this for a time when you have built up more confidence.

-You could consider actually showing your partner what you like.
+Also, you could consider showing your partner what you like.

 How do you touch yourself when you are on your own?
 Do you have a toy you enjoy using?
 Your partner will appreciate any clues, verbal or not, so this could be a good way forward.

-If you are shy about sex, do you find you experience anxiety when you actually get down to it?
-Because you use the words 'if something hurts' we are wondering if anxiety, leading to physical tension, might be contributing to the discomfort you are experiencing.
+If you are shy about sex, do you find you experience anxiety when you get down to it?
+Because you use the words 'if something hurts,' we are wondering if anxiety, leading to physical tension, might be contributing to the discomfort you are experiencing.

 Are you concerned about disappointing or upsetting your partner?
 If so, it’s worth considering where these feelings are coming from so you can start to address them.